Th_s _s a Bad Mov_e

 Pacino, to his credit, isn’t just in paycheck mode but gives a sense of world-weariness mostly through facial expressions and ad-libs.
 He certainly brings more character to his performance than the one-dimensional script would indicate.

 As an example, our intrepid reporter Brittney Snow gives this insufferable and endless speech complete with fake tears about how hard it is to be a cop, how great cops are, and how she asked for this assignment so she could expose the greatness of cops to the public.
 It’s the kind of scene you would expect in a John Travolta film about electrical linesmen.
-At the end of the speech, an incredulous Al Pacino ad-libs a weary yeah great whatever with only his facial expression that is the best thing in the movie.
+At the end of the speech, an incredulous Al Pacino ad-libs a weary yeah great whatever with only his facial expression.
+That is the best thing in the movie.

 The Bad: The script.
 The movie is one of those one step behind serial killer procedurals (Think Seven) where the cops have to guess the next victim using clues left behind at the previous crime scene.
 The fun of such films is that the audience is right there with the cops doing ye olde deduction.

 The film never gives the audience information to follow along.
 Honestly, it never gives cops information either.
 The deductions are along the lines of “Why would he splatter the blood on the roof?
-Quick get me Central… Hello Central What is the victim’s birthday?
+Quick, get me Central… Hello Central, What is the victim’s birthday?
 Feb 1st, 1972?
-My god he will strike next at the Red Roof Inn on Route 72 in room 201 I need all cars headed there we only have minutes….”
+My god, he will strike next at the Red Roof Inn on Route 72 in room 201.
+I need all cars headed there.
+We only have minutes….”

-Further demerits because at no point do the detectives try to solve the hangman game the killer leaves.
+Further demerits because at no point do the detectives try to solve the hangman game that the killer leaves.
 Idiots.

-The direction does the film little favors.
+The direction by Johnny Martin does the film little favors.
 The film is well shot (though it contains a hilarious shot of our three leads emerging from the fog in slow motion as if they were off to fight Doomsday.)
 But the pacing allows no tension to rise and seems to be there to cover the giant holes in the script.
 In the director’s defense, I am not sure how one could have shot this without a rewrite and cutting some hangings.